 Substituting the KMS relations for the fermionic propagators in Eq.~\eqref{eq:KMS_Delta_S} leads to

 which finally becomes

 where we used the following identities

-Eq.~\eqref{eq:PiA_master} is the central object we need to calculate and later integrate over the DM momentum to arrive at the DM interaction rate density $\gamma_\mathrm{DM}$ in Eq.~\eqref{eq:numbdensEQ}.
-This can be directly computed by performing the integrations over the loop momentum $\dd^4 k$ and the external DM three-momentum $\dd\pvec$.
+Eq.~\eqref{eq:PiA_master} is the central object we need to calculate.
+We will later integrate over the DM momentum $\dd\pvec$ to arrive at the DM interaction rate density $\gamma_\mathrm{DM}$ in Eq.~\eqref{eq:numbdensEQ}.
 The resulting integral is